Ultenic Overheating Motor or Electrical Component

 • Check air path: Ensure filters and ducts are not clogged, which can overheat the fan motor.

-• Smell source: Carefully smell near the brush area and exhaust.
+• Smell source: Carefully smell near the brush area and the exhaust.
 If the odor is strongest near the exhaust, the suction fan motor may be failing.

 • Do not ignore: If the smell persists or you see smoke, stop using the robot and contact Ultenic support.
 Internal components such as the main board or fan motor likely need replacement.